Neptis

-Neptis is a large genus of butterflies of Old World tropics subtropics.
+Neptis is a large genus of butterflies of Old World tropics and subtropics.
 They are commonly called sailer butterflies or sailers, or more precisely typical sailers to distinguish them from the related blue sailer (Pseudoneptis).

 Description

 The head is rather broad and moderately hairy on the forehead.
 The eyes are large and prominent.
 The palpi are short, acute, slender, hairy, and do not rise above the level of the forehead.
 The antennae are moderately long, terminating in an elongate, gradually-formed club, flattened on its upper surface.
 The thorax is not robust and it is as broad as the head and slightly hairy posteriorly.
 The wing characters are: forewings elongate, rather truncate; costa only slightly arched; apex not acute, but well marked; hind margin slightly convex and sinuated; anal angle distinct; inner-margin convex near base, slightly concave about middle.
 Hindwings large, rounded; costa strongly arched; hind margin moderately dentate; inner margins only slightly convex, not covering posterior portion of the abdomen.
 Upperside patterning consists of white spots and bars (some species have orange or yellow bars) on a black ground colour.
 Underside patterns are yellowish to reddish brown, alternating with white bands The legs are rather short and stout.
 The abdomen is slender, much compressed and rather elongate.

 The head of the larva is very large and bifid on its summit.
 There is a pair of downy, elongate, tubercular processes, projecting laterally, on both the second and third segments—those on the third segment are much longer.
 There is an upright pyramidal process on the penultimate segment and the body is attenuated posteriorly.

 The pupa is strongly curved (thick in central portion).
 The head is deeply bifid.